mehdi-ra/zarinpal-nestjs/README.md

 Lets `inject` and use our package inside controller but you need to store income opened transaction because you need it after user is returned to verify endpoints.
 Store it and search it on verify method.

+Below code is just a sample and you can use and inject services everywhere you like.

 ```
+import {
+  ZarinpalError,
+  ZarinpalService,
+  ZarinpalVerifyQueryParams,
+} from 'zarinpal-nestjs';

+// Inside controller

 @Controller()
 export class AppController {
   constructor(